Zermatt - Our complete guide

 Snow-wise - Our complete guide to Zermatt - Zermatt's après-ski - Hennu Stall Zermatt's Hennu Stall, below Furi

-In the centre of town the Papperla Pub is ever-popular at the close of play, while the charming Elsie’s Bar attracts a more mature, sophisticated crowd, both early and late in the evening.
+Also in town, the Papperla Pub is ever-popular at the close of play, while the charming Elsie’s Bar - a champagne and wine bar - attracts a more mature, sophisticated crowd, both early and late in the evening.

 Other recommendations include the bars at the Hotel Alex and Hotel Pollux, while Grampi’s and the Schneewittchen nightclubs are ideal for late-night revellers.
+Another nighclub option is the 'on-trend' Backstage Hotel Vernissage, with its mix of live music and DJ sets.

 Snow-wise - Our complete guide to Zermatt - Zermatt's après-ski - Papperla Pub Zermatt's Papperla Pub